linshixun/astivetoolkit/README.md

 * Multi-IVR applications.
 * Asterisk 1.8 >
-* Application-Server like operations(start, stop, undeploy, deploy...)
+* Application-Server like operations(start, stop, undeploy, deploy...).
 * Advanced API's for IVR creation.
 * Event-driven architecture.
 * Support for FastAGI (AMI on the way).
 * Open Source.
 * Well documented.

-## Getting Ative
+## Getting Astive

 A pre-assembled version of ATK can be found in [the website](http://astivetoolkit.org/downloads).
 You can also build ATK from sorce as follows: